DeveloperHHT/DeveloperHHT/README.md

 ###

 <br clear="both">
 <h5 align="center">I am a Software Engineer who calls himself a Full Stack and Backend Developer.
 I mostly work on AI projects.<br><br>Also, music is a great hobby and occupation for me.
-I love singing and playing guitar. 🎸 You can find my singles and covers on Spotify, Apple Music and Youtube!</h5>
+I love singing and playing guitar. 🎸 You can find my singles and covers on Spotify, Apple Music and Youtube!
+I am also a Biker who loves riding</h5>

 ###